Last updated on September 6th, 2023

-Before you jump right in and start tearing out your current kitchen and ordering your new one, it’s essential to consider how much a new kitchen could cost you.
+Before you start tearing out your current kitchen and ordering your new one, it’s essential to consider how much a new kitchen could cost you.
 Knowing the rough new kitchen costs allows you to budget sensibly for your new kitchen design and fittings.

 How much does it cost to install a new kitchen?

 Of course, you don’t just have to budget for your new kitchen itself when you’re planning a kitchen refresh – you also have to budget for installation.

 As a rough guide, you could expect to pay in the region of £2,200 to have a small kitchen installed, or £4,600 to have a large kitchen installed.